asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 }
 ```

 Odin's type system allows a `rawptr` to really be cast to .. any pointer.
 So here all the types I *know* are the same, regardless of C's type erasure, are marked with the same alias.
 Even though, as far as the C ABI is concerned, both `Slot_Map` and `Sm_Item` are `rawptr`s, but *I* know the difference.
-Conveniently, `Sm_Item` can now be easily derefrenced to get the underlying Group without casting.
+Conveniently, `Sm_Item` can now be easily dereferenced to get the underlying Group without casting.

 Having done that, and as much as I am pleased with myself for getting this to work, I do not like that the keys are `u64`s.
 They are *large*: much larger than any number of groups/indices required.
 Even in the unlikely event of each tile placed forming its own group, there would be a maximum of 126 groups (2 x 63).
 Eight bits would be enough to have a unique key for every possible group in the game.
 Something to optimize later, perhaps?